sbcodes90/Health-App/README.md

 Check Back frequently for updates plan is to have this up and running ASAP!

-Technologies Used: Headless UI for premade UI components, TailwindCSS, TypeScript, React
+Technologies Used: Headless UI for premade UI components, TailwindCSS, TypeScript, React Router V6 to load data